PFRao/OkCupid-Clone/README.md

 ## Features & Implementation

-### Single-Page App

-LoLCupid is a single page dating app.
-All of its content is delivered through one element on a single page.
-The root page and all other pages listen to a `SessionStore`, which reveals the current user to the app by means of the function `SessionStore.currentUser()`.
-The user that is returned by said function determines the content that will render on the page.

 ### Matching

 Matching is arguably the crux of the LoLCupid experience.
 Displaying users are all well and good, but an individual user cannot be expected to carefully screen each and every user on the site.